 Degree: BS; however, certain companies prefer or require an MBA or master’s in finance.

 Earning a specialization can help graduates be more competitive candidates for certain positions.
 Specializations for online MBA programs include business economics, healthcare, and marketing.
 These concentrations better prepare students to pursue leadership roles in specific areas of the field.

 Most Common MBA Degree Subjects

-The predecessor to the MBA was called the Master of Science in Commerce, and seems closely aligned with what the online MBA finance specialization is today.
-It focuses on subjects in costing, budgeting, capital management, and banking.
+The predecessor to the MBA was the master of science in commerce, which was similar to today’s MBA finance specialization.
+This concentration focuses on costs, budgeting, capital management, and banking.
 Online MBA finance courses emphasize financial theories and best managerial practices.
-Students learn how to oversee the financial concerns of an organization or client, including investment, flow of cash, fund-raising, tax and regulations, and borrowing.
+Students learn how to oversee the financial concerns of an organization or client, studying topics like investment, cash flow, fundraising, taxes and regulations, and borrowing.

-The online MBA marketing degree specialization focuses on promotion: marketing, advertising, public relations.
-Successful candidates typically have strong communication skills and an aptitude for working with others.
+An online MBA with a specialization in marketing emphasizes advertising, and public relations.
+Students need strong communication skills and an aptitude for working with others.
 Online MBA marketing courses cover the fundamentals of marketing strategy, consumer behavior, quantitative research, and resource mobilization.
-The marketing concentration for online MBA programs has evolved over the past decade, finding ways to innovate and keep pace with the growth of the internet, social media, generational trends, and globalization.
+Over the past decade, the marketing concentration for online MBA programs has evolved to take advantage of the internet, social media, generational trends, and globalization.

 Example Careers: Product manager, marketing analyst